Social Learning Theory: Albert Bandura

 Therefore, before demonstrating or modelling something to our students, it is paramount that we have their full attention.
 Ensuring that lessons are level appropriate and as engaging as possible will help sustain students’ attention.

-Retention of the behavior or information modelled is also key to successful learning.
+Retention of the behavior or information modeled is also key to successful learning.
 As we know, individual students learn in a variety of ways.

 One of the ways we can help our students to retain information and behaviors is to incorporate as many different activities into our lesson as possible.
 A multisensory approach to learning helps to increase retention.